patrick-fs/fullstory-intercom/README.md

 3. Depending on how much back and forth there is between the customer and support agent, the customer may see a rating widget in the chat.
 4. Web hook events are triggered from Intercom both when the chat is closed by the agent and when the customer rates the conversation.
 5. An AWS Lambda function + API gateway endpoint is subscribed to these two web hook events in Intercom.
-6. The AWS Lambda function creates custom events via the FullStory API that links the chat events with the session replay where the chat occurred.
+6. The AWS Lambda function creates custom events via the FullStory API that links the chat events to the session replay where the chat occurred.

 ## Demo Setup